luleon98/OperationTrinity/README.md

 - Tools/Frameworks: Terraform, Docker, React, etc.

 ## Deployment / Setup
 There are two phases for this project.
-Phase 1 is the backend foundation and phase 2 is ***
+Phase 1 is the backend foundation and phase 2 is frontend launch.

 1. Create a DynamoDB table and define a schema with a partition key and sort key.
 I set mine as userId and itemId, respectively.
 Both types will be strings.
 2. Explore table items and create an item with desired attributes.
 In this case, I used name (string), quantity (number) and checked (boolean).
 3. Create Lambda functions that will create items (POST), get items (GET), update items (PUT), and delete items (DELETE).